 Presented by Jed Shlackman, Licensed Mental Health Counselor, Miami, Florida.
 Jed has previously worked in Miami-Dade Public Schools and with the agency PsychSolutions in Coral Gables, gaining extensive experience counseling children and families coping with ADD/ADHD concerns.
 Jed has worked in the Miami area as a therapist since 1997 and has extensive experience and expertise in addressing ADD/ADHD issues in a safe, natural, and holistic manner.
 Jed presently works in private practice in Miami, Florida, offering outpatient therapy in the Kendall/South Miami area as well as on-site therapy and phone consultations.
 Jed is a member of Positive Alternative Therapies In Healthcare.
 He is a graduate of the University of Miami, where he studied psychology and school counseling.

 The subject of ADHD and its treatment has been one of ongoing debate, though there is a mainstream "establishment" model of ADHD treatment which is based on flawed assumptions and is discredited upon honest analysis of the range of research that is available on the topic of ADHD/ADD treatment.
 A report described in 2009 by a Washington Post article relates that "New data from a large federal study have reignited a debate over the effectiveness of long-term drug treatment of children with hyperactivity or attention-deficit disorder, and have drawn accusations that some members of the research team have sought to play down evidence that medications do little good beyond 24 months.
 The study also indicated that long-term use of the drugs can stunt children's growth."
 This report merely scratches the surface of the misdirection and corruption of the ADHD/ADD treatment establishment.
 Not only is there compelling evidence of the hazards of drug treatments and their inability to generate any lasting benefits, but there have been systemic efforts to ignore and downplay findings about the effectiveness of alternative treatments and therapies and the role of various psychosocial and biochemical stressors in fostering cognitive and behavioral difficulties.
 If you are looking to learn about ADHD treatment without medications then you have a great opportunity to learn more by exploring the resources you'll find here.
+There is no cost for you to educate yourself.
 This holistic, in-depth approach to these issues offers real solutions and healing - shifting consciousness, energy, and lifestyle patterns provides keys to healing and well-being.
 Only with a meaningful, multi-dimensional understanding of a phenomenon can we adequately address it.
 If you have a child exhibiting the symptoms associated with ADD or ADHD or if you are an adult experiencing difficulties associated with these patterns, there is a lot that can be done to foster improvement.

 By thoroughly examining this topic, it is intended that the public may become aware of the following concerning patterns of behavior commonly labeled ADD or ADHD